Staff Profile

 Research

-I am fascinated by the complexity of knowledge and what it means to ‘know’ nature.
-I pay attention to the practices through which we arrive at knowledge, and to knowledge ‘as’ practice, in the sense that ‘knowing’ means being able to operate (to do something, conceptually or practically) in a given context.
-My publications have addressed these themes in more concrete terms in relation to: how we arrive at knowledge in geomorphology; geography’s relation with, and reproduction of, the nature/culture binary; how the bodily practices of outdoor activities such as sailing and climbing intersect with scientific and cultural knowledges of nature; and the social dimensions of geography as a discipline in our research and teaching practices.
-My current research focuses primarily on knowledge production through fieldwork in geomorphology.
+My research mostly pays attention to the practices through which we arrive at knowledge, and to knowledge ‘as’ practice, in the sense that knowing means being able to operate (to do something, conceptually or practically) in a given context.
+My publications have addressed these themes in more concrete terms in relation to: how we arrive at knowledge in field-based geomorphology; geography’s relation with, and reproduction of, the nature/culture binary; how the bodily practices of outdoor activities such as sailing and climbing intersect with scientific and cultural understandings of nature; and the social dimensions of geography as a discipline, in research and teaching.

 I would particularly welcome postgraduate research student applications for projects that investigate geographical and/or environmental knowledges and practices, whether in academic, public or private spheres.